University of Missouri - Columbia Archives

 Restrictions Note: The Archives of the University of Missouri-Columbia is required by law and Board of Curator's policy to restrict access to some files and information.
 Student records are held as confidential under the Federal Educational Rights and Privacy Act of 1974 and by University policy.
 Faculty promotion and tenure records and Academic Personnel files are restricted for 75 years, or the lifetime of the individual.
 All grievance, disciplinary, and medical records are treated as confidential files.
 Consultations with legal counsel, both in-house and external, are protected by the attorney/client privilege and will not be released.

-6-6-14.
+6-5-18.
 Note to Researcher: Use this section to note additional things about the body of records.
 Also use this section to cross reference related materials in other University Archives holdings.
-Reference may also be made to materials in other institutions, such as the Western Historical Manuscript Collections and the Missouri Historical Society, when holdings are known.
+Reference may also be made to materials in other local repositories or institutions such the State Historical Society of Missouri, if deemed relevant by the individual processing the collection.
 If materials being referenced are in electronic format, then a hyper-link to their location is appropriate.
-Cross reference notes should be in the following form:
+Cross reference notes should be to specific collection number in the following format:

-Note to Researcher: For additional information concerning UMC College of Human Environmental Sciences' faculty publications, see Record Group 5 C, Sub-Group 10, Series 2
+Note to Researcher: For additional information concerning UMC College of Human Environmental Sciences' faculty publications, see C:5/3/2.

-NOTE: If the file folder title offers little or no information about the contents of the file folder, then a short one sentence description may be added to the list after the title.
+NOTE: If the file folder title offers little or no information about the contents of the file folder, then a short one sentence description may be added in parentheses after the folder title.

-6-6-16.
-Revision Statement: When the finding aid is fully prepared, edited, (including spell checked) and ready to be transferred from the PC's hard-drive to the remote Internet file server, the lines from the end of the text need to be updated with the dates of the creation and revision: day, month, year, e.g.,
+6-5-20.
+Revision Statement: When the finding aid is fully prepared, edited (including a thorough check for spelling errors), and ready to be transferred to the web server, the lines from the end of the text need to be updated with the dates of the creation and revision: day, month, year, e.g.,

 Copyright © Curators of the University of Missouri 1997 - 2002